-The communities associated with active LLPs by license and vessel ownership are the Seattle, WA metropolitan statistical area (MSA) and Anchorage, AK.
-The communities most involved in active pot CP vessel operations are the Seattle MSA and Unalaska, AK.
-Any potential entry into the fishery that becomes impossible under Alternative 2 would not likely have altered the dominance of Unalaska as the central community for port services and product transfers in this sector.
-The latent licenses that could lose the cod endorsement under Alternative 2 are currently owned by entities that report residences of Kodiak, AK, Wasilla, AK, and the Seattle MSA.
-Impacts on crew for active or potentially active vessels are likely distributed across a variety of geographies.
+Any potential entry into the fishery that becomes impossible under Alternative 2 would not likely alter the dominance of Unalaska as the central - but not exclusive - community for port services and product transfers in this sector.
+The licenses that could lose the cod endorsement under Alternative 2 are currently owned by entities that report residences of Kodiak, AK, Wasilla, AK, and the Seattle MSA.
+As noted above, other communities in western Alaska have partial ownership interests in these licenses, but the information available is not sufficient to quantify the dependency of these communities.
+Impacts on crew for active, or potentially active, vessels are likely distributed across a variety of geographies.
 Based on the prevalence of pot CP ownership location and homeport, it is assumed that many crew members reside in or around the Seattle MSA.
+Licenses with a CDQ-ownership tie may be more likely to employ residents of western Alaska coastal communities, but public information is not sufficient to confirm or quantify that effect.